AlexGalhardo/EBANX-SoftwareEngineer-Technical-Test/README.md

 - style: improve code quality in this commit
 - test: improve testing/tests in this commit

-## Software Architecture/Principles
+## Software Architecture | Principles
 - I used some Clean Architecture principles (I don't master the principles of clean architecture yet, I started studying these last few months)
 - My main reference about this topic is the book "Arquitetura Lima na Prática" from Otavio Lemos: https://www.otaviolemos.com.br/
-- Some boilerplate of this project I took from previous projects I've in my github for reference
+- Some boilerplate of this project I took from previous projects I've in my github for references
-- The Bussiness Logic is inside "UseCase.ts" files
-- The automated/unit tests weren't necessary I know, I did more for learning and putting TDD into practice
+- The automated/unit tests weren't necessary I know, I did more for learning and practice a little TDD
 ## Instructions / To Dos

 - <strong>Remember to save data in memory Alex!</strong>